Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Yes — in virtually every case.
 Form 5472 is triggered by a reportable transaction, not by whether the income is active or passive.
 Because funding a foreign owned single member llc moves money from the owner, almost 100% of passive-holding LLCs must file.

 The single-member LLC reporting requirement has applied since final regulations under T.D.
 9796 took effect for tax years beginning on or after January 1, 2017, treating the disregarded entity as a corporation for this purpose only.
 So a foreign investor who opened a Wyoming or Delaware LLC just to park money in US assets is a textbook filer.
-For the full ownership rule, see Form 5472 for foreign-owned single-member LLCs.
+For the full ownership rule, see the foreign-owned disregarded entity guide.

 What transactions actually trigger the filing for a passive LLC?

 The reportable transactions are usually the capital contributions you wire in to buy the asset and any distributions back to you — each over $0 counts.
-The rent or dividends the asset earns are taxed separately and are not themselves the trigger.
+The rent, dividends, or gains the asset earns are taxed separately and are not themselves the trigger.

 This is the part passive investors get wrong.
 People imagine Form 5472 is about the income — the rent a tenant pays or the dividend a stock declares.
 It is not.
 Form 5472 reports money moving between you and your LLC: the contribution you made to fund the purchase, a loan you advanced, and any distribution the LLC sent back to you.
 Even a single transfer to capitalize the entity is enough.